tillhabersetzer/MEG-SCANS/README.md

 ### Software used during the entire analysis

 **Within the analysis pipelines**
+Software in this block is required to reproduce the analysis results.
 * MATLAB R2023a
 * [FieldTrip toolbox](https://www.fieldtriptoolbox.org/) (version: 20250523)
 * [mTRF-Toolbox](https://github.com/mickcrosse/mTRF-Toolbox) (version: 2.7)
 * [THE AUDITORY MODELING TOOLBOX](https://amtoolbox.org/) (version: 1.6.0)

 **For BIDS conversion and Maxwell filtering**
+The software listed in the lower blocks is essential for reproducing the foundational preprocessing results.
 * [MNE-Python](https://mne.tools/stable/index.html) (version: 1.9.0)
 * [MNE-BIDS](https://mne.tools/mne-bids/stable/ind) (version: 0.16.0)